 Persepolis by Marjane Satrapi

 The world has accepted Persepolis as a work of literature like no other graphic novel since Art Spiegelman’s Maus.
-The autobiography of an Iranian young girl who talks to both God and Karl Marx makes us laugh while dealing with torture, death, martyrdom and misogyny.
+The autobiography of a young Iranian girl who talks to both God and Karl Marx makes us laugh while dealing with torture, death, martyrdom, and misogyny.

 Satrapi achieved the rare feat for a cartoonist of adapting her own work to cinema – her stream-of-consciousness film was nominated for a 2008 Academy Award.
 But read the book first.
 It’s a powerful antidote to the hysteria and escalating paranoia over refugees.
 Satrapi herself nearly died of hypothermia on the streets of Vienna as a homeless migrant.

 The Incal Series by Mœbius and Alejandro Jodorowsky

 Jean Giraud was the Picasso of French comics.
 Fellini, one of his biggest fans, compared him to Matisse as well.
 By the time of his death in 2012, he left behind a superhuman body of work spanning nearly 60 years.
 The realism of his humanist Blueberry westerns – with an American hero physically modeled on Jean-Paul Belmondo – gave way to some of the most surreal science fiction ever created.
 Under his nom de plume Mœbius, Giraud invented worlds for cinema as well, producing storyboards for Ridley Scott’s Alien, Tron by Disney, The Fifth Element by Luc Besson, and Star Wars Episode V.